Our board of directors

 Member, Finance Committee

-Nathalie Baker is associate counsel at the firm of Stevens Virgin Litigation Counsel.
+Nathalie Baker is associate counsel at Eyford Partners LLP.
 She has been practicing primarily in the areas of municipal and administrative law since she was called to the BC bar in 2002.
 She represents landowners, developers, citizens groups and business owners on a wide range of local government matters that fall under the Local Government Act, the Community Charter and the Vancouver Charter.
 She has a particular interest in land use matters and issues of procedural fairness.

 Nathalie is a contributing author of Continuing Legal Education BC’s Real Estate Development Practice Manual and has spoken at a number of conferences on municipal matters and on the topic of integrity in local government.
 She is also fluent in French and volunteers for the Access Pro Bono francophone telephone clinic.